GBarlocco/connect-Nodejs-React/README.md

-# API: Nodejs & React :computer: :rocket:
+# API REST: Nodejs & React :computer: :rocket:

 Next, I will explain how http requests are made from react to nodejs